kroxylicious/kroxylicious.github.io/_quickstarts/deploy.markdown

 {% include bs-alert.html type="primary" icon="info-circle-fill" content=jre_note %}

-#### Apache Kafka®
+#### Apache Kafka&#174;

-You will also need a running Apache Kafka® cluster to point Kroxylicious at.
-The Strimzi project has an [easy-to-follow quickstart](https://strimzi.io/quickstarts/) for setting up a cluster on your local machine using Minikube, or alternatively you can follow the official Apache Kafka® [quickstart](https://kafka.apache.org/documentation/#quickstart) to set up a local bare metal cluster.
+You will also need a running Apache Kafka&#174; cluster for Kroxylicious to proxy.
+The official Apache Kafka&#174; [quickstart](https://kafka.apache.org/documentation/#quickstart) has instructions for setting up a local bare metal cluster.

 Once your cluster is set up, the cluster bootstrap address used by Kroxylicious can be changed in the configuration YAML file (see the [**Configure**](#configure) section below).